 Neck Injury Claims: The amounts of compensation you can claim for neck and cervical spine injuries in a UK accident

-Find out what the most common types of UK neck injury claims are with examples of how much compensation you can claim for minor to severe neck injuries – including whiplash, cracked vertebrae, disc damage and paralysis.
+Neck injury claims solicitor sets out what the most common types of claim for neck injuries are, with examples of how much compensation you can claim for minor to severe neck injuries – including whiplash, cracked vertebrae, disc damage and paralysis.

 What are common neck injury claims in the UK?

 Your neck includes the top of your spine (known as your cervical spine) extending from your head to your back and includes all the surrounding muscles, tendons and ligaments.

 When your neck is injured in an accident or as a result of medical negligence – you should be entitled to claim compensation from the person considered “legally responsible” for your accident – such claims are known as “neck injury claims”.

 The most common types of accident which give rise to neck injuries include: